oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 So, for modals, the correct approach to follow is:
 - Create a new controller in a separate file and copy the method controller to it.
-- Instead of declaring the controller in the method, refers to the controller you have created.
+- Instead of declaring the controller in the method, you should refer to the controller you have created.
 - Then, the service can be tested correctly, and the controller as well.
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/exploration-editor-page/improvements-tab/services/improvement-modal.service.ts#L56-L66)’s an example.
+[Here](https://github.com/oppia/oppia/tree/2e60d69d7b06f45ac807d66f6de571c627db1397/core/templates/pages/exploration-editor-page/improvements-tab/services/improvement-modal.service.ts#L56-L66)’s an example.

 If you’re interested in working with this kind of file, please check [issue #8924](https://github.com/oppia/oppia/issues/8924) containing all the files with $uibModal to be migrated to a separated file.